-This page contains software, books, and songs.
+This page contains an assortment of some my larger projects: software, books, and songs.

 Rootlet is a site that combines the principles of Participatory Budgeting and charitable giving.
 Visit https://rootlet.org for more details.

 Psygraph is a meditation and mindfulness tool that quantifies information about your meditation sessions.

 Visit Psygraph.com for more information, or just download the app from Google Play or the IOS App Store.